OUCH Newsletter

 RavMonE.exe Virus

 Apple has announced that a small number of the Video iPods available for purchase after September 12, 2006, left their contract manufacturer carrying the Windows RavMonE.exe virus.
-According to Apple, they have seen fewer than 25 reports concerning this problem, and the iPod nano, iPod shuffle and Mac OS X are not affected.
-Apple says that Video iPods now shipping are virus free.
+According to Apple, they have seen fewer than 25 reports concerning this problem,

 More information: http://www.apple.com/support/windowsvirus/